ropensci/bowerbird/README.md

 Data source summary
 -------------------

-These are the data source definitions that are provided as part of the bowerbird package.
+These are the example data source definitions that are provided as part of the bowerbird package.

 ### Data group: Altimetry